Announcing the Houston Parts Counter

 Commercial Kitchen Houston.

-Seeing the demand, Commercial Kitchen now has plans to open a full parts store in order to fully service the Houston market and support their field technicians in the same way they do with their customers in San Antonio, Austin and McAllen.
-Currently, the parts in Houston are only available to Commercial Kitchen’s own field technicians, but those parts will soon be available for over-the-counter sales.
-Initially, stock will include the “basics:” gas hoses, common switches, knobs, bulbs, commercial plumbing fixtures, and specific electrical items (high-temperature wiring, connectors, etc.).
-As local needs are identified, stock will be built up to service the local area in the best ways possible.
+Seeing the demand, Commercial Kitchen has now opened a full parts store in order to fully service the Houston market and support our field technicians in the same way they do with their customers in San Antonio, Austin and McAllen.
+In the past, the parts in Houston were only available to Commercial Kitchen’s own field technicians, but those parts are now available for over-the-counter sales.
+Stock includes the “basics:” gas hoses, common switches, knobs, bulbs, commercial plumbing fixtures, and specific electrical items (high-temperature wiring, connectors, etc.).
+As local needs are identified, stock will continue to be built up to service the local area in the best ways possible.
+As with our other locations, Commercial Kitchen will offer a wide range of replacement parts for commercial kitchen equipment.

 The OEM replacement parts inventory that Commercial Kitchen keeps on hand is one of the largest in Texas.
-Their Counter Sales Reps have decades of experience in the industry and are able to offer unrivaled expertise.
+Our Counter Sales Reps have decades of experience in the industry and are able to offer unrivaled expertise.
 For emergency needs, representatives are on call 24/7/365.
 Since Commercial Kitchen partners with all major manufacturers, no matter what your issue might be, it is just a phone call away from being solved.

 What to Do about Equipment Service